 Remember that both hands must always move at the same time.
 You cannot let one hand get ahead of the other.

 When you are reading, your brain must process each beat before playing it.
 Do not think of each hand separately.
 Do not move each hand separately.
 The entire beat (left hand plus right hand) is one action.

-If this is making you impatient, you should ask yourself why that is.
+You, however, must wait patiently for both hands to be ready.
+If you can't do this you should ask yourself why.
 Where are you in a hurry to go?

 Finger independence is basically the same issue as hand independence.
 Here, the whole hand must be unified.
 Even if the five fingers are playing different things, the hand as a whole is moving in one direction.

-If you struggle with hand independence in your piano playing, this is absolutely a problem you can work on.
+If you struggle with hand independence in your piano playing, this is a problem you can work on.
 Be patient with yourself, and with your body.
 When you let things happen as they must happen, the struggle will resolve itself.